 HPV infection: How does it cause cervical cancer?

-When women are exposed to genital human papillomavirus (HPV), their immune systems usually prevent the virus from doing serious harm.
-But in a small number of women, the virus survives for years.
+When you're exposed to genital human papillomavirus (HPV), your immune system usually prevents the virus from doing serious harm.
+But sometimes, the virus survives for years.
 Eventually, the virus can lead to the conversion of normal cells on the surface of the cervix into cancerous cells.

-There are three HPV vaccines available — Cervarix, Gardasil and Gardasil 9.
-They offer protection from several of the most dangerous types of HPV.
+An HPV vaccine is available.
+It offers protection from several of the most dangerous types of HPV.

 If you're sexually active, the best way to prevent HPV and other sexually transmitted infections is to remain in a mutually monogamous relationship with an uninfected partner.
-Otherwise, when you have sexual intercourse always have your partner use a condom.
+Otherwise, use a condom every time you have sex.
 Regular cervical screening is important, too.